retail manager easily managing supply chain

 Return management efficiency

-This helps product management assess the effectiveness of its return processes and policies, as high return rates can significantly impact profitability.
-Conversely, difficult returns processes may reduce customer satisfaction or brand loyalty.
+This helps product management assess the effectiveness of its return processes and policies.
+While high return rates can significantly impact profitability, difficult returns processes may reduce customer satisfaction or brand loyalty.

-• KPI to watch: Rate of return, measured against sales and average resolution time for returns
+• KPI to watch: Rate of return, measured against sales and average return resolution time

 Cost control metrics

-This metric lets Finance keep track of all costs associated with supply chain operations, including procurement, production, storage, and distribution costs.
+This metric helps finance teams keep track of all costs associated with supply chain operations, including procurement, production, storage, and distribution costs.

 • KPI to watch: Total supply chain management costs, measured as a percentage of revenue

-Each of these data points and KPIs provides valuable insights into different aspects of the retail supply chain.
-Keeping tabs on these metrics helps retailers make better decisions regarding optimizing performance, enhancing customer satisfaction, and improving overall market position.
+Keeping tabs on the above metrics helps retailers make better decisions regarding optimizing performance, enhancing customer satisfaction, and improving overall market position.

 Common retail supply chain tools and services

 A strong tech stack is the best defense against supply chain obstacles and costly cash leaks.
-Consider these top-rated solutions for your stack:
+Top-rated software solutions can help ensure efficient operations.

-Transportation management systems (TMS) facilitate the planning, execution, and optimization of the physical movement of goods, both incoming and outgoing.
+Transportation management systems (TMS) facilitate planning, execution, and optimization of the physical movement of incoming and outgoing goods.
 G2 reviewers recommend Descartes Aljex for midmarket users looking for solid load optimization, tracking, carrier selection, and real-time in-transit visibility.

 Customer relationship management (CRM) systems help manage customer interactions, feedback, and service requests to improve satisfaction and loyalty.
 Reviewers love Salesforce Sales Cloud for most market sectors due to its comprehensive dashboarding, forecasting, campaign and email management, lead management, and workflow capabilities.

 Financial planning and budgeting software assists in allocating financial resources effectively across the supply chain to avoid over- or underinvestment in inventory.
-G2 users love Vena for midmarket FP&A tools that balance the needs of midsize companies with price competitiveness not available with enterprise providers.
+G2 users love Vena for midmarket financial planning and analysis tools that balance the needs of midsize companies with price competitiveness not available via enterprise providers.

 Sustainability tracking tools monitor the environmental impact of supply chain activities to support eco-friendly practices and compliance with regulations.
 G2 recommends mid-market favorite Greenly for features like ratings and investment reporting, emissions tracking, compliance management, and strong integration with other vital tools.

-Procurement management platforms help companies organize and streamline purchasing for all their supply and inventory needs.
-Through a well-designed platform like Order.co, retail brands can empower their locations to order independently while maintaining budgetary control, order tracking, payment processes, and spend analysis.
+Procurement management platforms help companies organize and streamline purchasing for supply and inventory needs.
+Through a well-designed platform like Order.co, retail brands can empower their locations to order independently while maintaining budgetary control, simplifying order tracking, streamlining payment processes, and providing easy and accurate spend analysis.

 How Order.co can eliminate common retail supply chain challenges